bauerca/drag-sort-listview/README.md

 * `use_default_controller`: (bool, true) Have DSLV create a DragSortController instance and pass the following xml attributes to it.
 If you set this to false, ignore the following attributes.
+* `float_background_color`: (color, BLACK) Set the background color of the floating View when using the default DragSortController.
+Floating View in this case is a snapshot of the list item to be dragged.
 * `drag_handle_id`: (id, 0) Android resource id that points to a child View of a list item (or the root View of the list item layout).
 This identifies the "drag handle," or the View within a